School/AI for Email & Writing/Professional Communication

 Drafting Professional Emails with AI

 Email is the #1 use case for AI in business.
 The average professional sends 40 emails per day and spends 28% of their workweek on email.
-AI can cut that time in half.
+That is a staggering amount of time spent typing, re-reading, second-guessing tone, and hitting send.
+AI can cut that time in half -- and often produce better output than what you would write under pressure.

 The Email Prompt Formula